nntrn/bookstand/docs/_annotations/wanting.md

    In a bullfight, a bull is maneuvered into submission not by strength but by agility and psychology.
 The fight has three acts.
 In the first, the matador gets to know the behavior and quirks of the bull through a series of passes with a cape.
 In the second, the matador and his assistants stick sharp barbs in the bull's shoulders to wear him down.
 In the third act, called muerte (death), the matador kills the animal after bringing the bull to the point of physical and psychological exhaustion.
    Being in a mimetic rivalry is like being a bull in a bullfight.
 In a bullfight, the matador orchestrates the actions of the bull.
 He makes the bull charge at a waving red cape, only to pull it away at the last second—just when the bull thinks he's going in for the kill.

 *  Lamborghini didn't buy into the distortions caused by metaphysical desire, which leads people to seek satisfaction under a never-ending assortment of obstacles with no end.
 Girard explains the tragedy: "A man sets out to discover a treasure he believes is hidden under a stone," he writes in his first book, Deceit, Desire, and the Novel: Self and Other in Literary Structure.
 "He turns over stone after stone but finds nothing.
 He grows tired of such a futile undertaking but the treasure is too precious for him to give up.
-So he begins to look for a stone which is too heavy to lift—he places all his hopes in that stone and he will waste all his remaining strength on it."
-Lamborghini chose not to.
+So he begins to look for a stone which is too heavy to lift—he places all his hopes in that stone and he will waste all his remaining strength on it."10 Lamborghini chose not to.

 *  Lamborghini took specific measures to mitigate the negative effects of rivalry.
 It saved him from the death of the bull.